-Anyone can draw a stick-figure of Muhammad sodomizing a goat and offend Muslims to get attention.
-Needless to say, this would be in poor taste and preclude any meaningful dialogue.
-However, we all know that free speech is not limited to those with something intelligent to say—imbeciles also share this right (so long as they do not harm others in its exercise).
-But when an artist lowers him or herself to being provocative for its own sake, it is a strong indication that they have nothing of value to add the discussion.
+Anyone can draw a stick-figure of Muhammad sodomizing a goat and offend Muslims to get attention—but this would be in poor taste and preclude meaningful dialogue.
+This does happen and we should on some level accept it.
+The First Amendment is not limited to people with something intelligent to say—imbeciles and bigots also share this right (so long as they do not harm others in its exercise).